Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work

 Despite participants' best efforts, their accounts were still frequently deleted on both sex work and non-sex work platforms.
 Participants constantly threat modelled their risk of platform loss and employed a number of different strategies to plan for it.
-One tactic was client relationship management: making lists of client email addresses, warning clients that platforms change and deletions happen and taking ownership over client information preemptively: \begin{quote}``I just asked everybody that wants to stay in touch with me to give me their email address because for a while it looked like my [social media1] account was going to be taken down, my [social media2] looked like it was going to be taken down so I was just like make sure I've got your email address so I can find you if I need to if I have to start over.''
-(P24) \end{quote}
+One tactic was client relationship management: making lists of client email addresses, warning clients that platforms change and deletions happen and taking ownership over client information preemptively.
+P24, worried about account deletions, made such a list, telling clients "make sure I've got your email address so I can find you if I need to"

-Participants also used strategies such as VPNs and new devices when accounts were deleted, as many platforms will not allow a new account to be created from the same digital location: \begin{quote} ``I just made 2 new [free content sharing social media site] accounts on [2] phones with VPNs always on because 2 of my accounts were permanently banned.''
-(P17) \end{quote}
+Participants also used strategies such as VPNs and new devices when accounts were deleted, as many platforms will not allow a new account to be created from the same digital location.
+For example, P17 described how they ``just made 2 new [free content sharing site] accounts on [2] phones with VPNs always on'' when two of their previous accounts were permanently banned.

-Some participants preemptively made accounts on platforms they did not actively use, planning for the inevitability of needing to switch from one platform to another: \begin{quote} ``One thing that I always do, whenever there's a site that's getting more popular, whether I use it or not I make an account so nobody else can use my screenname.
-So I have an account on every major platform just because just in case I want to use it at some point I want to reserve this name now.''
-(P31) \end{quote}
+Some participants preemptively made accounts on platforms they did not actively use, planning for the inevitability of needing to switch from one platform to another.
+For example, P31 described taking the username for their own use in this way "whether I use it or not I make an account so nobody else can use my screenname...just in case I want to use it at some point."